necmettindemir/react-native-006-basic-restaurant-app/Readme.txt

+---- NOTES ----

+Note 01:
+in some cases using yarn have been better. https://vander.host/knowledgebase/software-development/what-is-the-yarn-equivalent-of-npm-install/

+Note 02:
+if "npm install" does not work properly do the followings
+ #>expo update
+ #>yarn upgrade

+ ---- /NOTES ----

 Simple react native app to show the followings

-Note:
-in some cases using yarn have been better. https://vander.host/knowledgebase/software-development/what-is-the-yarn-equivalent-of-npm-install/

 - how to add navigation ability using react navigation packages as below